 Two little-known historical venues that Robinson describes include a silkworm breeding farm at Bellona and foundries at Westham and Bellona.
 The silkworm farm reflected a larger national fad, which included growing the mulberry trees that the worms feasted on.
 The foundries were two among several local manufacturers of items such as cannons, swords, cannonballs, and bullets along with arsenals.

 Like local lore?
 Check out our reviews on

 One chapter of Hidden History of Early Richmond shares tales from the city’s “seven hills”: Gamble’s Hill, Union Hill, Council Chamber Hill, French Garden Hill, Navy Hill, Shockoe Hill, and Church Hill.
 The background provided by the book enriches appreciation for these historic neighborhoods.
 More importantly, it enriches appreciation for the people of these neighborhoods – including German and French immigrants, free black artisans, gangs of roaming (and not so mannerly) boys, and working-class whites.

 It may be argued that the most intriguing of historic lore is well known (though oft skewed, like the game of Telephone we played as kids).
 It may be said that the history that is hidden, or less known, is so for a reason.
-Sure, you may not come away with loads of astonishing gems that wow friends at the next cocktail party.
-But you will come away with an appreciation for the people and places that once inhabited the area.
+After reading this book, you can dig up some fun gems to share with friends at your next party as well as a richer appreciation for the people and places that once inhabited the area.
 Wherever we live, much has happened before.
 A book like Hidden History of Early Richmond adds interest to the steps we take every day.